Alderley Edge School for Girls

-Alderley Edge School for Girls is an independent day school for girls in Alderley Edge, Cheshire, England.
+Alderley Edge School for Girls was a Christian independent day school for girls in Alderley Edge, Cheshire, England.
+It was on a five-and-a-half acre site in the centre of the village.

-The school caters for pupils aged three to eighteen, providing both secondary and primary school education, as well as a nursery and sixth form.
-It is a member of the Girls' Schools Association (GSA) and is a registered Apple Distinguished School (ADS) and Apple Regional Training Centre.
+The school catered for pupils aged two to nineteen, providing both secondary and primary school education, as well as a nursery and sixth form.
+It was a member of the Girls' Schools Association and was an accredited Apple Distinguished School and an Apple Regional Training Centre.